swarmcity/SwarmCityConcept/README.md

 # SwarmCityConcept
-This is the high level description of what needs to be build
+This is the high level description of what needs to be built